-There are approximately 25 million people in the world with mobility problems, but that shouldn’t stop anyone from visiting the Valley Isle.
-We have found lots of great wheelchair accessible activities on all parts of the island and would love to share our best recommendations.
+There are approximately 75 million people in the world who use a wheelchair on a daily basis, but that shouldn’t stop anyone from visiting the Valley Isle.
+We have found lots of great wheelchair-accessible activities on all parts of the island and would love to share our best recommendations.

 When first arriving in Maui, you should know that all Maui public buses are wheelchair accessible.
-If you plan on renting a car, there are several companies that offer wheelchair accessible vehicles.
+If you plan on renting a car, several companies offer wheelchair-accessible vehicles.

-- Wheelchair Getaways of Hawaii – Dodge Grand Caravans with manual ramps, lowered floors, securement system for wheelchairs or scooters with pick-up and delivery services available
+- Boogie On Van Rentals – Toyota Sienna XLE Genesis Conversion Van with manual ramps, lowered floors, and a securement system for wheelchairs or scooters with airport greeting and delivery services.

 - Wheelers Van Rentals of Hawaii – Wheelchair/scooter accessible Dodge, Chrysler, and Toyota minivans with airport and cruise ship terminal deliveries available

 Since Maui is under the jurisdiction of the Americans with Disabilities Act, all stairs should have a corresponding ramp and all escalators a corresponding elevator.
 When looking for a place to stay, we always suggest calling ahead to see which hotels, condos, and resorts offer ADA-compliant rooms, but we have some recommendations that may get you started.